MindscapeHQ/raygun4go/README.md

 `CustomData(interface{})` | Add arbitrary custom data to you error.
 Will only reach Raygun if it works with `json.Marshal()`.
 `User(string)`            | Add the name of the affected user to the error.

+### Custom grouping

+By default, the Raygun service will group errors together based on stacktrace content.
+If you have any cases where you want to control the error grouping yourself, then you can provide a custom-grouping-key callback function.
+Below is a simple example of this, that returns a hard-coded grouping key, which would cause all errors to be grouped together:

+`raygun.CustomGroupingKeyFunction(func(error, raygun4go.PostData)string{return "customGroupingKey"})`

+The callback takes the original error, and the Raygun PostData payload structure that is about to be serialized and sent to Raygun.
+In your callback, you can check these values to help build your own grouping key logic based on different cases that you want to control.
+For any error you don't want to group yourself, return an empty string - Raygun will then use the default grouping.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first check the list of